hpi-swa-teaching/SVGMorph/README.md

 -cannot display bezier curves properly(they are displayed as filled-out split ellipses) - in contrast: arcs are mostly displayed well except for some full shapes that are filled with black - likely also because of previous problem

--stroke-linejoin and stroke-linecap properties specified in the programs are not always adhered to(stroke-linecap only seems o be displayed as "square" and stroke-linejoin has not the sxact specified shape, the shape "bevel" comes closest).
+-stroke-linejoin and stroke-linecap properties specified in the programs are not always adhered to(stroke-linecap only seems ot be displayed as "square" and stroke-linejoin has not the exact specified shape, the shape "bevel" comes closest).
 Following is a picture of it and then its SVG data:
 ![](docs/strokess2.svg)
 ```
 <svg width="160" height="280" xmlns="http://www.w3.org/2000/svg" version="1.1">